dpbriggs/growable-bloom-filters/README.md

 The (de)serialized bloom filter can be transferred and used across different platforms, idependent of endianess, architecture and word size.

-Note that stability is only guaranteed within the same major version.
+Note that stability is only guaranteed within the same major version of the crate.